yoching/SwiftElmButtonSample/README.md

 # Elm Button Sample implemented in Swift

-Very simple sample of The Elm Architecture.
+This is a swift implementation of [Buttons sample](https://guide.elm-lang.org/architecture/buttons.html) in Elm Official Guide.
 For simplicity, [commands and subscriptions](https://guide.elm-lang.org/effects/) are not included.
-Also, incremental update of views is not implemented.
+Also, incremental updates of views are not implemented.
-(If you want to know them, please refer to [Referenced Materials](#References).)
+(If you want to know them, please refer to [referenced materials](#References).)

-This is a implementation of [Buttons sample](https://guide.elm-lang.org/architecture/buttons.html) in Elm Official Guide.
+I hope this will be a help to start learning The Elm Architecture with swift!

 ![](./ButtonsSample.gif)